Wei KANG (康偉)

 MM, MB, PhD (CUHK)weikang@cuhk.edu.hk

-Dr. Kang serves as reviewer for National Natural Science Foundation of China (NSFC), Poland National Science Fund, and Fund of French National Alliance for Life and Health Sciences jointly with the French National Cancer Institute, together with more than 175 journals (total review times > 550).
-Meanwhile, he supervises PhD/MPhil/MSc students at CUHK.
+Dr. Kang serves as a reviewer for multiple funding bodies, including the National Natural Science Foundation of China (NSFC), the Poland National Science Fund, and the French National Alliance Fund for Life and Health Sciences, as well as for over 200 academic journals (with >620 reviews conducted).
+Additionally, he supervises PhD, MPhil, and MSc students at CUHK.

 Research Interests:

-The role of cancer-associated fibroblast in gastric carcinogenesis
+2. The classification and roles of cancer-associated fibroblasts in gastric carcinogenesis

 Research Opportunities: